 Already during preparation, I was scared to lose the following game.
 “No way I go 0/3″, ” Not again losing 6 in a row as in Biel 2017″.

-Then I remembered I took Victor Frankl’s “Man’s Search for Meaning” with me on this tournament.
+Then I remembered I took Victor Frankl’s “Man’s Search for Meaning” with me to this tournament.
 And in just 10 Minutes, my mood completely changed.

 The mindset switch was real and truly helped me to play well and worry less.